-In case the debt is raised at premium or discount, we should consider P as the amount of net proceeds received from the issue and not the face value of securities.
-The formula may be changed to
+In case the debt is raised at premium or discount, we should consider P as the amount of net payment of tax as interest is allowed as a deductible expense in computation of tax.
+Hence, the effective cost of debt is reduced.
+The After-tax cost of debt may be calculated with the help of following formula: